SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

+### Step  34: comparison with previous year

-### Step  33: Your attention is now on the number of units sold and you want to compare 2025 units with the previous year:
+Your attention is now on the number of units sold and you want to compare 2025 units with the previous year:

 1. Type `compare 2025 units with previous year`
 2. Press **enter** or click **Ask**